Read in English

-To start off with, lets think of project management as an art of managing all aspects of a project.
-The most direct outcome of efficient project management is the ability to achieve a set of goals.
+To start off with, let’s think of project management as the art of managing all aspects of a project.
+The most direct outcome of efficient project management is the ability to achieve a set of goals efficiently and effectively, including in the minimum amount of time needed.

 The main objective of project management is to organize, execute and control the project to achieve project goals and meet stakeholder expectations.